All about Flour – What is a Grain?

 Rye has an amazing taste and is extremely good for you.
 In our experience people with gluten sensitivities can handle rye flour and rye meal although technically small amounts of gluten exist.

 In our process a very small amount of diastatic malt is used.
-This is a natural product made from sprouted barley which is dried and ground.
-Diastatic malt is used to help convert the starch found in flour to sugars that are useable by the yeast over an extended ferment.
+This is a natural product made from sprouted grain or barley which is dried and ground.
+Diastatic malt is used to help convert the starch found in flour to sugars that are usable by the yeast over an extended ferment.
 It is used by many Artisan Bakers in Europe, US, and Australia.
 Normally diastatic malt is applied at 0.1% of flour weight.
 That is 1 gram or a pinch for 1kg flour.
 This post goes into more detail on Diastatic Malt.

 An ideal would be to use filtered water but if you don’t have it don’t worry the bread is still great with normal tap water.

 Sea salt without iodine is best but if you don’t have that then normal salt will do just fine.